The Cost to Build a House in Massachusetts (2025)

 Building a custom home vs. home in development

-Generally, building a custom home tailored to your every need will be more expensive than buying a tract home from a builder.
+As a general rule, building a custom home that is tailored to your every need will be more expensive than buying a tract home from a builder.

 According to Garcia, building a custom home in Massachusetts will cost $350 or more per square foot, while building a tract home in Massachusetts will cost $280 per square foot.